rartino/guide/Working/supportingpeer.rst

 * Meet up with the new employee at train station/airport/bus stop and also show him/her to booked accommodation.
+* Show the new employee around the building, including:
+  - Labs
+  - Lunchroom,
-* Show the most important functions at IFM.
-For example: labs, lunchroom, places to "fika" (coffee, tea) etc.
+  - Places to "fika" (coffee, tea) etc.
+  - The different departments/units
+  - Rest room ('vilorum')
+  - Emergency care equipment
+  - Fire equipment
+  - How to escape the building.
+* Make sure their computer account is setup ('Lukas' [still relevant?], email, file storage, IT-security)
+* Retrive keys, id card, and show physical mailbox.
+* Make sure internal webpages are updated with the new employee's name.
 * Inform about hours for lunch- and coffee breaks as well as meeting times for the new employee's department and other meetings.
 * Introduce the new employee to his/her new colleagues.